ccedacero/favebus/README.md

 ## Project status
 This is the first version of the app and due to BootCamp time contraints, the current version includes all features above, but I limited the number of buses and stations to track to a minimum because my local server would slow down when rendering all Bus Stops in NYC.
-This version will be replaced by a version built using React in August.
+This version will be replaced by a version built using React in September.
 Stay tunned for the release.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)